hankroark/smartdarkroom/DEVELOPMENT.md

 Needs python 3.7 or greater

 If developing on Mac or Windows: run pip install -r requirements-dev.txt.
-This will skill installing the RaspberryPi GPIO native libaries and allow development.
+This will skip installing the RaspberryPi GPIO native libaries and allow development.

 ## Mocking the pins
 SmartDarkroom uses the GPIO Zero library for implementation.
 To use the mock GPIO pin implementation